-Five Hawai‘i brands have created reef-safe sunscreens that are safe for your ʻohana and the ocean.
+5 Hawai‘i brands have created reef-safe sunscreens that are safe for your ‘ohana and the ocean.
 Think of it as a win-win for you and the environment.

-If you have gone swimming recently at Hanauma Bay, you may have seen the impact chemicals have had on the once rainbow-like coral reefs on Hawaiʻi.
-This summer, the state became the first in the country to ban sunscreen containing oxybenzone or octinoxate.
+If you have gone swimming recently at Hanauma Bay, you may have seen the impact chemicals have had on the once rainbow-like coral reefs on Hawai‘i.
+In the summer of 2018, the state became the first in the country to ban sunscreen containing oxybenzone or octinoxate.

-If the news left you searching for another way to protect yourself from the sun, a few Hawai‘i companies have already created sunscreens that are reef-safe and packed in chic, reusable containers.
+If the news left you searching for another way to protect yourself from the sun, a handful of Hawai‘i companies have already created sunscreens that are reef-safe and packed in chic, reusable containers.
 Here are some of our favorites.

 Originating from the West Maui Mountains, Mama Kuleana is a local company dedicated to keeping up the kuleana of our land.
 Owner Susan Varsames has intertwined her background in holistic health and her desire to protect the oceans into an industry-standard natural sunscreen the company says is SPF 30 and waterproof for 40 minutes.
 The small-batch organic shea butter and coconut oil-based sunscreen comes in biodegradable containers and is sold in various shops in Maui, Bayside Adventures in Captain Cook on the Big Island and Growing Keiki in Hale‘iwa.